Manas140/fetch/README.md

   cp filepath $HOME/.config/fetch/conf
   ```

-  For example you can use the configs available to you in the `conf/` folder.
+  > E.g: you can use the configs available to you in the `conf/` folder.

   ```
-  cp conf/anime $HOME/.config/fetch/conf
+  cp conf/cat $HOME/.config/fetch/conf
   ```

 - Run fetch